What is food processing and packaging equipment worth?

 Which premise applies

-See our general machinery and equipment specialty
+See our food processing equipment appraisal specialty

 Common questions